f0rmic67/Lifeline-Database/README.md

 # Lifeline-Database
+Senior Project repository for Lifeline Database: Christian Beatty, Jeremiah Neff, Joshua Panaro, Anthony Stepich.

-All files to be implemented on the database will be located here.
+All code to be deployed on the web server will be stored here.
-This document will be updated with functionality information as the database is developed
+This document will be updated with functionality information as development proceeds.